zyedidia/perforator/man/perforator.md

 # EVENTS

-Perforator supports tracing the following events (some may not be available on your system, use `perforator --list [event-type]` to view available events).
+Perforator supports recording the following events (some may not be available on your system, use **`perforator --list [event-type]`** to view available events).
 The following descriptions are adapted from **perf_event_open**(2), the system call used by Perforator to record metrics.

   _hardware_

 :   * **instructions**: Retired instructions.
-Be careful, these can be affected by various issues, most notable hardware interrupt counts.
+Be careful, these can be affected by various issues, most notably hardware interrupt counts.
     * **cpu-cycles**: Total cycles.
 Be wary of what happens during CPU frequency scaling.
     * **cache-references**: Cache accesses.
 Usually this indicates Last Level Cache accesses but this may vary depending on your CPU.
 This may include prefetches and coherency messages; again this depends on the design of your CPU.
     * **cache-misses**: Cache misses.
 Usually this indicates Last Level Cache misses; this is intended to be used in conjunction with **cache-references** to calculate cache miss rates.